 HARO and other reporter outreach sites offer great opportunities for link-building.
-I know that I’m always looking for sources to quote in my stories, and there are loads of aggregate sites where journalist queries are posted.
 Start responding and offering tips or advice that make you quotable.
 One caveat, if you’re not an expert, don’t force it.

 7. Get listed

 Look for industry publications, listings, and directories.
-Shallcross said that these are still a great place to begin building your backlink profile.
+Shallcross said that these are still great places to begin building your backlink profile.
 Some are paid, and some are free.